lhy19961016/Annotations/README.md

 5. Results
 6. Conclusion

-All files about annotations are in the file "Annotations_file".
+All files about annotations are in the file "Annotations_File".